Kowal1616/simple-investing/README.md

 7. App is displaying chosen db data on the web page.

 #### **Re 1:**
 This process is triggered once on a startup and than once a month via scheduler (monthly data is used).
-When data from both sources is available it's using the avarage of both.
 Whole process runs only if: 1) data for previous month isn't already present in the db, or 2) it's not the first day of the month and data might not be available yet.

 To minimise the lack of data I decided to use two separate sources.
-One of those I access via API and the other one via open-source library.
+One of those I access via API (output in csv format) and the other one via open-source library (output in pandas DataFrame format).
 If data from both is available I use the avarage.

 I have considered adding a mechanism checking db for needed update further back in time but as the app is intended to run on the server all the time and in event of failer would be soon restarted, I dropped it as unneeded.